-Curious facts about Festos
+Curious Facts about Phaistos

-Preparing the visit
+Preparing the Visit

-- The archaeological site is located 62 km south of Heraklion, about 100 m above the sea level.
+- The archaeological site is located 62 km south of Heraklion, about 100 m above sea level.

 Minoan Palace of Malia

-Practical information about the archaeological site of Malia
+Practical Information about Malia

 Region: Heraklion, about 30 minutes from the center, on the northern coast.